2021 Greater Victoria CUPE Scholarship Applications

-CUPE 951 members have once again contributed generously to this scholarship fund!
-These scholarships are open only to sons and daughters of active members of contributing locals* of the Canadian Union of Public Employees of the Greater Victoria area.
+CUPE Local 951 members have once again contributed generously to this scholarship fund!
+These scholarships are open only to children of active members of contributing locals* of the Canadian Union of Public Employees of the Greater Victoria area.

 The selection will be based on a combination of GPA/academic standing, 1 reference letter, and a 1 page informative letter.
 An eligible student is limited to 1 award from the fund, and will be under the age of 25 on December 31 of this year.
 More information, eligibility criteria and FAQ’s are included in the application forms.

-The Application form for all Post-Secondary Students is available in PDF form on our CUPE 951 Website or may be found on any other participating CUPE Local’s website (see PDF file, below).
+The Application form for all Post-Secondary Students is available in PDF form here: GV CUPE Scholarship application 2021 or may be found on any other participating CUPE Local’s website.

-We are now accepting applications for the 2018 awards that will be decided in October or November 2018.
+We are now accepting applications for the 2021 awards that will be decided in November 2021.
 Recipients will be awarded late November or early December.

-For more information, contact Local 951’s representative to the GV CUPE Scholarship Fund, Lori-Ann Larsen, firstname.lastname@example.org
+For more information, contact CUPE Local 951’s representative to the GV CUPE Scholarship Fund, Joanne Scott, firstname.lastname@example.org

 CUPE BC Scholarships